mikependon/RepoDB/README.md

 ## Benchmark

-The benchmark result to be shown on this page will always be referring to the *community-approved* ORM bencher tool (the [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool).
+The benchmark result to be shown on this page will always be referring to the community-approved ORM bencher tool (the [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) tool).

 Results below is the actual recent official execution [result](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt).

 <img src="https://raw.githubusercontent.com/mikependon/RepoDb/master/RepoDb.Raw/RDAB/RDAB-Result.PNG" height="460px" />

 This section will always be updated with the latest official result.

-## Community

-RepoDb is rapidly expanding its capability to further support the  other RDBMS data-providers (in which each implementation differs from each other).
-Though it is *not* a macro-ORM, but it really requires significant amount of time and effort to maintain.

-It is now open for community *contributions* to further enhance the features and as well the community *engagements*.
-Please help us spread the word about this new library and its capability.

-### Engagements

-We would like to build a healthy and active community that would help fellow .NET developers build the knowledge-base when it comes to database accessibility.
-Please get in touch with us via:

-- [GitHub](https://github.com/mikependon/RepoDb/issues) - for any issues, requests and problems.
-- [StackOverflow](https://stackoverflow.com/questions/tagged/repodb) - for any technical questions.
-- [Twitter](https://twitter.com/search?q=%23repodb) - for the latest news.
-- [Gitter Chat](https://gitter.im/RepoDb/community) - for direct and live Q&A.

-Any help from the community will be highly appreciated as it really helps us eliminate our full-efforts.

-## Contributions

-The folders *[RepoDb.Core](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Core)*, *[RepoDb.SqLite](https://github.com/mikependon/RepoDb/tree/master/RepoDb.SqLite)*, *[RepoDb.MySql](https://github.com/mikependon/RepoDb/tree/master/RepoDb.MySql)* and *[RepoDb.PostgreSql](https://github.com/mikependon/RepoDb/tree/master/RepoDb.PostgreSql)* are the code-lines built via *NetStandard* (supports both *NetFramework* and *NetCore* solutions). *Any pull-request must be done on this code-line.*

-To contribute, please open the [issues](https://github.com/mikependon/RepoDb/issues) tab and filter the list of items with [for-grabs](https://github.com/mikependon/RepoDb/issues?q=is%3Aissue+is%3Aopen+label%3A%22for+grabs%22) label.
-Otherwise, please create a [new issue](https://github.com/mikependon/RepoDb/issues/new) for us to look-at and discuss.

-### Pull-request hints

-- [Building the Solutions](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Docs/Building%20the%20Solutions.md) - let us build your copies.
-- [Coding Standards](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Docs/Coding%20Standards.md) - let us be uniformed.

 ## Credits